 Whether or not you choose to carry your own water in your marathon is entirely up to you.
 But for your long runs, you’re undoubtedly going to need some way to carry your own water and fuel.
 There are some pretty awesome ways to carry your water these days, and these are my top 3 recommendations.

 Nathan Vaporkrar Hydration Pack Running Vest – I put this one first because this is the one I was recently given and I love it!
 (I have this female version.)
-Although I love drinking Sword and that’s all I put in my hydration pack (combined hydration and nutrition), I do get thirsty for some regular water as my long runs finish up.
+Although I love drinking Tailwind (combined hydration and nutrition that’s quite sweet), I do get thirsty for some regular water as my long runs finish up.
 So I love that this has spots for two different water bottles.
 Many people would like to have an electrolyte on one side and water on the other, I’m sure.
 It comes in both a men’s and women’s version.

 CamelBak HydroBak – This backpack has a minimalist design that’s light and easy to carry.
 It holds 50 ounces of water, which is close to the perfect amount for your 26.2 miles.
 (Remember that water at the aid stations will be available as a back up if you need more.)
 This isn’t the design I have, but it looks similar and probably feels like mine.
 It should be pretty comfortable and won’t get in the way.